 If you page through the book you will find handwritten notes on many of the pages – notes where I have tweaked ingredients to better suit our tastes and daily carb counts.
 Notes that have slowly multiplies over the years.

-And sometimes in a fit of boredom or creativity, I can’t decide which, I take one of those recipes and turn it on it’s head as I did for an Indian Spiced Flank Steak or this Roasted Vegetable Masala.
+And sometimes in a fit of boredom or creativity, I can’t decide which, I take one of those recipes and turn it on its head as I did for an Indian Spiced Flank Steak or these Indian Roasted Vegetables.

 I admit to dropping the ball most nights with our vegetable sides.
 It’s common to see the same tired steamed vegetables accompanying our entries again and again.
 It’s partly due to lack of energy and enthusiasm on my part and often lack of organization.
 Oh, yeah, that’s a BIG one.
 But two things have inspired me recently to improve our weeknight-veggie-side-situation.